Deutschlandstipendium

 Preferred applicants:

-• Bachelor students are given preference if they are at least in their 3rd semester.
+• Bachelor's students are given priority if they are at least in their 3rd semester.

 Engineering Sciences